-Playgroups provide part-time play, early learning and childcare opportunities for children aged between 2½ and 5 years, although some groups will also cater for younger children.
-Most are run by groups of parents with parent led communities, although some may be privately owned.
+Playgroups provide part-time play for children aged between 2½ and 5 years, some groups cater for younger children.
+Most are run by groups of parents, although some may be privately owned.

 Playgroups require to be registered by the Care Inspectorate.

-Toddler groups provide part-time opportunities for parents and carers (including childminders) and children, usually aged 3 years and under, to meet together to play, share experiences, offer mutual support and to take part in joint activities.
-Some groups are run alongside playgroups.
-Most are voluntary groups.
+Toddler groups provide opportunities for parents and carers (including childminders) and children to meet together to play, share experiences, offer mutual support and to take part in joint activities.

 Toddler groups do not have to be registered, as parents are obliged to stay with their children.

 As most playgroups and toddler groups operate in Community Centres, Church Halls and Village Halls, there is not always someone at the premises.
 In order to make contact you will need to visit the group during opening times.
 These groups usually operate with school term times unless indicated otherwise.

 Nurseries provide early learning and childcare for children under school age.
 Some nurseries provide out of school childcare facilities like breakfast and after school childcare.

 The nurseries are either funded or managed by us, individual owners, private companies or voluntary organisations in partnership with us.
 If you wish information on partnership arrangements please contact the Early Childhood Co-ordination Officer on 01786 233206.